pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 plot_ate(ate_dist_df_logit)
 ```

-Note how this estimate of the treatment effect quite different than what we got taking the simple difference of averages across groups.
+Note how this estimate of the treatment effect is quite different than what we got taking the simple difference of averages across groups.

 +++